timwhitez/Doge-Assembly/README.md

 cd encrypt
 go build

-you can change sharp.exe to your own C# exe file
+you can change sharp.exe to other C# exe file

 ./encrypt.exe ./sharp.exe